NaoY220/cse15l-lab-reports/labReport2.md

       jpolitz: Hello
       yash: How are you

 (Some browsers might show this as How%20are%20you with a special character replacing the spaces; don't worry about fixing that for this example.
 If you want to look it up it has to do with URL encoding, a topic we won't address right now.)
-You can assume that the s= parameter always comes before the user= parameter, and they are always separated by a & as shown above.
+You can assume that the `s=` parameter always comes before the `user=` parameter, and they are always separated by a `&` as shown above.

-1. Show the code for your ChatServer, and two screenshots of using /add-message.
+1. Show the code for your ChatServer, and two screenshots of using `/add-message`.

 For each of the two screenshots, answer the followings three questions:
 2. Which methods in your code are called?